KBNLwikimedia/Wikidata-KB-Overview/README.md

 https://www.wikidata.org/wiki/Property_talk:P1006
 - Wikidata contains 550K links to the NTA: see 'Current uses' at bottom of this page, or via [this SPARQL query](https://tinyurl.com/5bep7h8a)
 - Map of birthplaces of people with an NTA id: https://w.wiki/7rsT
-- Famous people with an NTA id: https://w.wiki/85si (famous people have extensive Wikidata entries)
+- Famous people with an NTA id: https://w.wiki/85si (famous people have extensive Wikidata entries) with many statements

 #### P1006 and data quality
 Two pages provide insight into the data quality (and possible improvements) of both Wikidata and the NTA